egonw/bacting-paper/paper.md

 The *cdk* manager wrapping Chemistry Development Kit functionality was updated to version 2.3, released in 2017 [@Willighagen2017].
 The *opsin* manager was updated to use OPSIN version 2.4.0, released in 2018 [@Lowe2011].
-The *bridgedb* manager was updated the BridgeDb version 2.3.8, released in 2020 [@vanIersel2010].
+The *bridgedb* manager was updated to BridgeDb version 2.3.8, released in 2020 [@vanIersel2010].

 # Functionality